 #8.
 Fingerprint Love Hearts

-Inspired by this picture we found on Agirlandagluegun.com, here is a salt dough recipe that can be used for love hearts that your child can then press their finger print onto before baking.
+Here is a salt dough recipe that you can use for love hearts that your child can then press their finger print onto before baking.
 You could make a keyring or a pendant for a necklace – super cute!

 - 2 cups flour